dsfca/SEC/SECProject/README.md

 5. Submit and Obtain should be atomic, now are regular.
 6. HA user is only one
 8. Tests
+9. Exchange SHA-1 (deprecated because of collision attack) in Spam Combat for SHA-256

 ## Assumption